SamwiseGambgee/postgres_exporter/README.md

 ./postgres_exporter <flags>
 ```

-## Deploying the file to Cloud Foundry
+## Deploying the application to Cloud Foundry
 The beauty of the go applicatins are that they naturally run in cloud foundry
 ```
 go get github.com/SamwiseGambgee/postgres_exporter